top of page

 Apple Cider Butter bursts with sweet apple cider flavor and spicy cinnamon undertones.
 This Apple Cider Butter is a great addition to toast, waffles, pancakes, meats, or even oatmeal.
-This particular recipe has exciting flavors that bring the flavors of fall into every bite.
+This particular recipe has the flavors of fall into every bite.
 Apple cider butter is richly aromatic and a joy to have in the pantry.

 Apple Cider Butter